LynetteLiu2333/LoTR-RESTful-API/README.md

 ## Endpoints

-The API provides the following endpoints for managing characters:
+The API includes the following endpoints for user registration, login, and character management:

-### Authentication

 - **POST /api/users/register**